{ Mario Zechner }

 In the remainder of this post, I'll go through the design process of Boxie, walk you through the schematics and PCB layout, show you how I came up with the 3D printed enclosure design, and give an overview of the software I wrote to make it all work.

-Like a Gameboy, but for audiobooks
+Like a Game Boy, but for audiobooks

 In summary, the device needs to be: